SimpleStepper/MatchPlusWarehouse/README.md

 Using PowerBI, the interactive dashboard was created to **highlight key statistics** within our data base for fast and easy decision making.
 The dashboard highlights KPI's such as **age, gender, education levels, ethnicity, location and Interest** for analytical decision making.
 The goal of this dashboard was to create something that matched the websites color scheme, allow data to be **easily interpreted and provide filters** (such as male or female) to allow quick analysis over the dating applications userbase.
 ![alt text](https://github.com/SimpleStepper/MatchPlusWarehouse/blob/main/assets/MatchPlusDashboard.png)
-Due to PowerBI interacting with our logical dataset, the dashboard is interactable and can be analyzed further by clicking on any given category
+Due to PowerBI interacting with our logical dataset, the dashboard is interactable and can be analyzed further by clicking on any given category when opened in PowerBI.